NCCAOM GOVERNANCE

 P. Divya Parikh, MPH, CAE

-P. Divya Parikh, MPH, CAE is the Vice President of Research & Education for the Medical Professional Liability (MPL) Association, with responsibilities in leading key strategic initiatives for research, education, and technology.
-MPL Association (formerly PIAA), is a nonprofit trade association of MPL insurance companies owned and operated by domestic and international healthcare professionals and health systems.
-Ms. Parikh joined the MPL Association in August 2007 and oversees the Association’s efforts to maintain the Data Sharing Project (DSP), which is the world’s largest independent medical professional liability research database, providing a rich resource for the investigation of the underlying causes pertaining to MPL claims.
+P. Divya Parikh, MPH, CAE is the Senior Vice President of Enterprise Data Governance for The Doctors Company (TDC), which is the nation’s largest physician-owned medical malpractice insurer.
+Prior to joining TDC, she served as Vice President of Research & Education for the Medical Professional Liability (MPL) Association for nearly 15 years, with responsibilities in leading key strategic initiatives for research, education, and technology.
 Ms. Parikh has published numerous articles discussing MPL claims trends in medical journals as well as industry-related publications.
 She presents at workshops and meetings for the MPL industry domestically and internationally.
-Ms. Parikh also serves as program director for the Fellows Leadership Program and the Chief Medical Officer Roundtable, in addition to serving as staff liaison to the claims, risk management/patient safety, and board governance roundtable educational sections, the Data Sharing Advisory Committee and the COVID-19 Claims Litigation working group.
-Prior to joining the MPL Association, Ms. Parikh served as the Clinical Research Coordinator and Intramural Training Director at the National Institutes of Health (NIH).
+Prior to joining the MPL community, Ms. Parikh served as the Clinical Research Coordinator and Intramural Training Director at the National Institutes of Health (NIH).
 Ms. Parikh holds a Master of Public Health Degree from Johns Hopkins University.

 Mina Larson, M.S., MBA, CAE